Rybec/ch552_qt_py_libs/README.md

 This is a pair of simple assembly delay functions, designed for extremely high precision delays.
 These are tuned for 16MHz.
 They will be proportionally shorter or longer if the clock speed is higher or lower respectively.
 These are also size optimized.

+You can find the tutorial where these functions are developed here: [CH552 Assembly: 2 - Again in Assembly](https://techniumadeptus.substack.com/p/ch552-assembly-2-again-in-assembly).

 It should be noted that if you use interrupts, and one of these delays is interrupted, it won't know that it was interrupted, and the time spent in the interupt service routine will be added to the delay.
 If you really need ultra high precision timing, and you are using interrupts, you should disable interrupts before starting the time sensitive code and reenable them after.
 These functions will not do that for you!

 One final note: These delay 1 to 256 units.
 If you need a delay between 256 and the next unit up, you'll have to use multiple delay calls.
 Function call overhead may introduce some inaccuracy, though it will never be enough to matter for the millisecond variant.
 For the microsecond variant, 16 cycles is one microsecond, and the overhead of four function calls _will_ add up to 16 or more cycles.
 Depending on pre-call register juggling, four calls could easily take several microseconds.
 If this is a problem for your particular use case, you might want to consider writing your timing dependent code in assembly, so that you can control this and precisely calculate function call overhead to subtract it from the delays.
 (Or you could just do trial and error...  _I_ wouldn't recommend that though.)